 Dependent upon your individual circumstances, your treatment plan will include the following aspects of intensive clinical therapy determined by your treatment team, as needed for you:

 Clients will work one-on-one with their therapist to discover the root causes of the eating disorder patterns that are present in so many aspects of their lives, in order to move past them and reach their personal recovery goals.
 Our Master Level Clinicians work with various Clinical Modalities as needed for each individual.
-These may include CBT, CBT-E, MBCT, DBT, IPT, Narrative, Solution Focused and Trauma Focused Therapies, from a strengths-based as well as a family systems lens.
+These may include CBT, CBT-E, MBCT, DBT, IPT, Narrative, Psychoanalytic or Psychodynamic Psychotherapy, Solution Focused and Trauma Focused Therapies, from a strengths-based as well as a family systems lens.

 We believe that if one family member is affected by an eating disorder then the entire family is also affected by an eating disorder.
 Family therapy is a crucial step for healing and we provide a safe environment for sharing, honesty, and learning.